FireVulcain/Bigscreen/README.md

 ## 4: Create a copy of your .env file

+You could run `cp .env.example .env`

 ## 5: Generate an app encryption key

 run `php artisan key:generate`

 ## 6: Create an empty database for our application

+Go to phpmyadmin and create an empty database

+## 7: Update de .env file

-## 7: In the .env file, add database information to allow Laravel to connect to the database
+In the .env file, add database information to allow Laravel to connect to the database

 ## 8: Migrate the database